Maternity package

 The maternity package (äitiyspakkaus, moderskapsförpackning), known internationally as the Finnish "baby box," is a kit first granted by the Finnish social security institution Kela, to all expectant or adoptive parents who live in Finland or are covered by the Finnish social security system.
-The package contained children's clothes and other necessary items, such as nappies, bedding, cloth, gauze towels and child-care products.
-It was first issued in 1938 to parents with a low income, and contained a blanket, crib sheets, diapers, and fabric which parents could use to make clothing for the baby.
+The package contained children's clothes and other necessary items, such as diapers (nappies), bedding, cloth, gauze towels and child-care products.
+It was first issued in 1938 to parents with a low income, and contained a blanket, crib sheets, diapers, and fabric that parents could use to make clothing for the baby.

 Since 1949 it has been given to all Finnish mothers-to-be, provided they visited a doctor or municipal pre-natal clinic before the end of their fourth month of pregnancy, and the pregnancy has lasted at least 154 days.
 The contents of the package are updated approximately every year.
 A mother may choose to take the maternity package, or a cash grant of 170 euros; 87% of Finnish mothers choose the box because it is worth significantly more.
-Between 2006 and 2019, the total maternity grant program cost an average of 10.3 million euros per year, with 7 million being spent on maternity packages and 3.3 million given out as cash benefits or adoption grants.
-The maternity packages each year cost between 183 and 223 euros, averaging 190 euros each over the full 14-year period; an average of 37,000 are given out each year.
+Between 2006 and 2019, the total maternity grant program cost an average of 10.3 million euros per year, with 7 million euros being spent on maternity packages and 3.3 million euros given out as cash benefits or adoption grants.
+The maternity packages each year cost between 183 euros and 223 euros, averaging 190 euros each over the full 14-year period; an average of 37,000 boxes are given out each year.

 Following a BBC story in June 2013, the baby box began to receive international attention.
 Similar packages, commercial or state-sponsored, are being supported in other countries.
 Private companies have started selling packages purporting to be the "Finnish baby box" or similar to it, but the original boxes are not sold commercially.